The brain tumour

 So, here follows a chronology of my journey.

-I called my G.P., he had told me let him know if I was still experiencing vertigo.
+I called my G.P., he had told me to let him know if I was still experiencing vertigo.
 I told him that I still had it, that I was still feeling dizzy and that I was at my wits end.
 He suggested a CT scan – “It probably won’t show up anything” were his exact words.
+Having said that, the very fact that he has a perpetually enquiring medical mind led him to the point where he recognised what steps needed to be taken.
+He was watching and taking care of every step of this journey.

 I sat in the foyer of that very fine hospital, the Mater, awaiting the film of a CT scan that I had just had, to take back to show my G.P. when a radiologist, a very nice lady, came out to see me.
 She asked me – “are you Stephen Newman.”
 I replied in the affirmative.
 She then motioned for me to go with her to a private room.
 I knew, straight away I knew, that something indeed was wrong.
 She told me that the CT scan that they had just done had shown up a Petroclival Meningioma.
 Within half an hour of that scan, my G.P had arranged an appointment with a neurosurgeon.
 The radiologist had called him to suggest that action should probably be taken and soon.
 An MRI a few days later confirmed the presence of the tumour and provided a certain clarity.